 No matter what age, bedtime can be a battle, a drag, and plain exhausting.
+Let alone creating a bedtime routine.
 When your little one is an infant, they don’t even know what bedtime is.
 And as they grow, they just get more unwilling to want to go to bed.
 They somehow become more demanding about what they want before bed.

 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 However, I ONLY recommend products that I have used myself or that is as similar as possible to help make life easier for you.